Prevail29/Down-Event-Finder/README.md

 6. Click on "Select Folder".
 7. Navigate to the details page of the extension
 8. Turn on the extension and change any additional settings.
-9. The extension can now be used on any page by opening the Chrome devtools and selecting the "Down-Events Finder" panel.
+9. The extension can now be used on any page by opening the Chrome devtools and selecting the "Down-Event Finder" panel.

 ## Development
 1. Clone the repository.